ssenmosip/mosip-temp-documentation/Getting-Started.md

 ![File in commons folder](_images/getting_started_images/kubernetes-commons-files.png)

-We will now go through each of the file and see what changes we need to perfom. we will be using **[kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)** to do the deployments from local system.
+We will now go through each of the file and see what changes we need to perform. we will be using [**kubectl**](//kubernetes.io/docs/reference/kubectl/overview/) to do the deployments from local system.

 * DeployIngressController.yaml - We need not to change anything here. we can directly run this file.
 To run this use this command
 `kubeclt apply -f DeployIngressController.yaml`